[This post was originally published on 9th July 2020. It has been updated on 8th April 2022.]

 - The subscriber data that needs to be shared by the Parent Business Unit with its child Business Units should be placed inside the Shared Data Extension folders inside Email Studio.
 This will be helpful to reuse the information across the Business units without copying it manually.

 - The HTML mail templates that need to be shared by the Parent Business Unit with their Child Business Units should be placed inside the Shared folder inside Email Studio.
 This will be helpful to reuse the information across the Business Units.

 - The journey should be tested in the testing Business Unit for its correctness and validation.
 Finally, after it is ready to be used by Marketing teams, it should be transferred to the relevant Child Business unit via the Deployment Manager feature.

 - Approvals should be used by the Child Business Unit to obtain any required change from the guidelines set by the Parent Business Unit.
 Suppose the Child Business Unit wants to make some changes or create HTML email templates from scratch.
 The approval mechanism should be configured to take approvals from the relevant authority.

 - The calendar on the Marketing Cloud homepage should be used to view and publish the campaign schedule for all the Business Unit users.
 This helps to view the similar campaigns run by various teams and users on other Child Business Units.

 - Separate Business Units also efficiently manage the unsubscribe process, as the subscriber unsubscribes from specific Business Units and not all the Business Units.

 Business Units are an integral part of the Marketing Cloud org as they form a key pillar of the structure.
-The above use case guidelines should help you when designing the Business Unit structure in the beginning.
+The above use case guidelines as well as marketing cloud business unit best practices should help you when designing the Business Unit structure in the beginning.
 You need to be super careful while doing so, as any failure might create issues later in the life cycle.
 Also, you must follow the best practices while designing the Business Units, as they help maximize the Salesforce Marketing Cloud benefits.